Kenneth Clucas: Career

 After joining the Ministry of Labour in 1948, he was posted to the British Embassy in Cairo in 1950, serving as Assistant Labour Attaché before joining HM Treasury in 1952 as a principle.
 Over the next decade, he rose from to the rank of Deputy Secretary after outstanding performance in three high-profile posts.
-After serving as Principal Private Secretary to the Minister of Labour, from 1962–66, he was head of the division responsible for legislation introducing widespread changes in industrial training.
-He then served as Secretary of the National Board for Prices and Incomes (NBPI) from 1968–70, an "extremely critical period" for the economic management.
+After serving as Principal Private Secretary to the Minister of Labour, from 1962 to 1966, he was head of the division responsible for legislation introducing widespread changes in industrial training.
+He then served as Secretary of the National Board for Prices and Incomes (NBPI) from 1968 to 1970, an "extremely critical period" for the economic management.

-Clucas served as First Civil Service Commissioner (1971–1974), followed by Permanent Secretary of the Department of Prices and Consumer Protection (1974–79) and Permanent Secretary of the Department of Trade and Industry (1979–82).
+Clucas served as First Civil Service Commissioner (1971–1974), followed by Permanent Secretary of the Department of Prices and Consumer Protection (1974–1979) and Permanent Secretary of the Department of Trade and Industry (1979–1982).

 He retired from the Civil Service in 1982.